debbiemarkslab/BEAR/docs/source/usage.rst

 Reference BEAR  3.79        36.8%    0.0142
 ==============  ==========  ======== ======

-A few things to note:
+A few things to note from looking at the results:

-* The paper used a lag of 13, chosen by maximum marginal likelihood.
+* In the paper we used a lag of 13 for this dataset, chosen by maximum marginal likelihood.
   Here, using a lag of 5, the perplexities are much larger and the :math:`h` values are much smaller.
   This is due to the fact that the closest (in KL) AR model of lag 5,